j-miet/screenerfetch/README.md

 ![](docs/images/excel_open.png)

-When data is stored first time, column are not automatically expanded.
+When data is stored the first time, columns are not automatically expanded.
 Simply double-click the vertical line between column letters to expand each.

 ![](docs/images/excel_expanded.png)

-Here we can see that same 10 symbols of 100 are included (rows 2-11)
+Here we can see that same 10 symbols out of 100 are included (rows 2-11)

 ![](docs/images/excel_end.png)